 Terrified cats often stare at the triggering object or person while hissing or showing their teeth, which can sometimes indicate that a cat is on the verge of becoming aggressive out of fear.
 Other signs indicating a cat is scared include an arched tail and back hair standing on end.

 Tail thwacking is also common.
 Upset cats often hold their ears back and down, almost flat on their heads or off to the side.
-And some keep their weight on their back paws to allow faster front paw deployment if needed.
-Cats’ pupils also often dilate when they’re on high alert, and they’re on the verge of attacking.
+Some keep their weight on their back paws to allow faster front paw deployment if needed.
+Cats’ pupils also dilate when on high alert and on the verge of attacking.

 When frightened, most cats need time and space to return to a comfortable baseline.
 To help a scared cat, remove the trigger (if possible) and allow your buddy enough room to escape to prevent them from feeling trapped, which can increase anxiety and aggression.